Oratosquilla oratoria: Reproduction and life cycle

+Maturation and mating behavior

-Reproduction for Japanese mantis shrimp occurs between mature inter molt pairs.
+Reproduction for Japanese mantis shrimp occurs between mature inter-molt pairs.
 Female Japanese mantis shrimp achieve reproductive maturity by late spring to early summer lasting until fall while males have year round reproductive maturity.
 There are several behavioral components in its courtship.
 One mating behavior that it demonstrates is attenuation between male and female where they face each other and mutually stroke antennas for several seconds.
 They have also been found to engage in pair walking, where mates walk closely together side by side, and engage in brushing where the male brushes the female with its appendages.

-After fertilization the females spawn in the burrow and the female subsequently nurses the eggs until they hatch.
+Egg spawning

+After fertilization the female spawn in the burrow and the female subsequently nurses the eggs until they hatch.
+As the ovarian shape of the ventral side of the telson turns into an isosceles triangle, females spawn eggs, and experimental manipulation has shown that increasing water temperature facilitates the maturation of the ovary.
+During spawning, females adopt a supine posture, using the dorsal parts of the first to fourth abdominal segments and both exopods of the uropods to attach themselves to the inner wall of the burrow tightly.
+They can remain in that posture motionless, except slightly elevated pleopods, until the spawning is completed after 125-217 minutes.
+Eggs are released from the central genital opening on the sixth abdominal segment and freely emerge onto the abdominal segments of the thorax.
+These eggs are connected to each other by a sticky substance, forming an egg string and, eventually, an egg mass with an irregular shape.
+Females stretch their bodies after completing the spawning, and start to press, through the rotational movement of maxillipeds, the egg masses into a spherical shape.
+Then, females alternately stretch and rotate the egg mass to transform it into a shape resembling a thick disc, and eventually shape it into a thin disc with a slightly raised edge, with only having a slight degree of stickiness.
+All these procedures usually occur and finish within 24 hours of spawning.

+Egg nursing

+Soon afterwards, females begin nursing the egg mass and use their maxillipeds to alternately push and withdraw the egg masses, along with unfolding and folding the egg masses.
+This nurturing behavior continues until the eggs hatch.
+However, the frequency decreases over time, so the egg masses gradually become loose and gradually become semi-transparent as the hatching progresses.
 Females devote significant periods of time to nursing their eggs and as a result rarely leave their burrows unless to feed.
 When emerging from their burrow the female carries her eggs in her maxillipeds for safekeeping.
 In the period shortly before the eggs hatch the female has been observed to neglect the eggs and feed more frequently.
+The abandoned egg masses are usually eaten by other individuals or slowly decay, and thus cannot hatch.
 The typical embryonic life of an egg is about 14 days.
-The larvae of the Japanese mantis shrimp follows 11 larval stages with active swimming and feeding beginning in the third larval stage.
-The larval stage ends in around 32 to 51 days and the juvenile stage begins.